 The Rialto Bridge is another one of Venice’s top sightseeing attractions.
 The view from the top of the bridge is spectacular.
 Even better though, is visiting the Rialto Fish Market.
 Venice was born as a fishing village and the market still provides an authentic glimpse of the island’s local culture.
 Take a walk through the stands and ask the local vendors to show you their best cuts.
 Sample the fresh produce and absorb the vibrant atmosphere of the fish market.

-Stop Six: Cannareggio and the Jewish Ghetto
+Cannaregio and The Jewish Ghetto

 The Jewish Ghetto in Venice was instituted in 1516, making it the oldest in the world.
 Divided into the Ghetto Nuovo (“New Ghetto”), and the adjacent Ghetto Vecchio (“Old Ghetto”), the ghetto is located in the Cannaregio sestiere area of Venice.
 These days, the Jewish Ghetto is still important to the Jewish Community of Venice.
 Make sure you get a chance to sit down and relax when you visit – there are several good bars or cicchetteria.
 Our favorite are Mezzopieno, Bacaro dai Morosi, and Birreria Zanon.
 There’s no better way to finish up seeing Venice in a day than with some tasty food and wine.